 Fast forward a few months, and various things made it clear we had to move back home to Louisville.
 Cue us sprinting through the rest of the renovation.
 I think it still turned out absolutely stunning.

 While most of the time, I’m a big believer in tearing down walls, I actually built one in the kitchen to give us more functionality.
 There was a really weird space before that was intended for an eat-in kitchen, but never really functioned that way.
-Floor to ceiling cabinets worked much better, and it gave me a desk where I could plan meals and dump junk without it taking over the whole kitchen.
+Floor-to-ceiling cabinets worked much better, and it gave me a desk where I could plan meals and dump junk without it taking over the whole kitchen.

 The Living Room

 Ohhhhhhhhhhhhh this living room.
 I loved how big it was, how high the ceilings were, how open it felt.
-We spent a ton of time in here as a family, and I have lots of fond memories of late-night movies and time with friends.
+We spent a ton of time here as a family, and I have lots of fond memories of late-night movies and time with friends.

 We painted, ordered the BIGGEST sofa I’ve ever seen from IKEA, and hung some art.
 I’m physically itchy that we never got around to replacing that ceiling fan, but you win some, you lose some.